Every HackNight, we break out into topic-specific working and learning groups led by regular facilitators

 Want to start your own breakout group?
-Just announce it at the next hack night and people will vote with their feet!
+Add your name to this list, or announce it at the next HackNight!

-- Create a GitHub account if you don't already have one: https://github.com/join
+- Create a GitHub account if you don't already have one

-- Open a new GitHub Issue in this repository: https://github.com/ProgressiveHackNight/breakout-groups/issues/new
+- Open a new GitHub Issue in this repository

 - Set the title of your issue to the name of your breakout, and fill out the description template in the body.
 We will add the appropriate labels to it.